Skip to main content

 Displaying a custom header

 The custom header is supplied as an HTML string to the customContainerHeader property of the customized UI elements.
-Styles should be applied inline to the HTML elements, do not attempt to reference classes or other styling from your host application stylesheets as these will not be applied.
+Styles should be applied inline to the HTML elements.
+Do not attempt to reference classes or other styling from your host application stylesheets because these will not be applied.

 Resizing standalone embeds to fit content